-We used to feel ridiculous like we just forget everything we ever learned about making art.
-Then we realized that it is part of our process.
+We used to feel ridiculous when we would do this as if we both suddenly and simultaneously just forgot everything we ever learned about making art.
+Then we realized that it is just part of our process.
+We used to go rococo a bit working solo, but much more working together.
 We're actually pretty good at editing and culling.
-We get a better result sometimes when we have to subtract.
-The piece is handmade pigmented cotton sheets and is about 4' x 7' in its final form.
+We often get a better result when we have to subtract.
+It's like knowing a road better when you've driven it in both directions.

 The last 2 photos show the piece standing alone and as part of Dancing Planes 2017, which we showed in Meaningless and Sure in February and March .